CmeciuClaudiu/cookBookAPI/README.md

    VALIDATIONS are done in both backend and frontend layers.
 This application has been made only for educational purposes so i did not consider necesarry implementig a SSL certificate to run under https.

-  HOSTING ADDRESS: http://82.79.81.113:5000 (It's hosted on my personal computer so if the link doesnt work it means at the moment it's offline)